Resident Insider

 During a user testing, 3 of 4 users skimmed each subcategory and were still unsure on which path to take.

-Option B - By touchpoint
+Option B - by touchpoint

 Conducting an open card sort validated that the information architecture should be designed by touchpoint to act as a better guide for users.